Blue Metropolis: Blue Metropolis Al Majidi Ibn Dhaher Arab Literary Prize

-The festival in the past also awarded the Blue Metropolis Al Majidi Ibn Dhaher Arab Literary Prize.
+The festival previously awarded the Blue Metropolis Al Majidi Ibn Dhaher Arab Literary Prize.
 Named after the 17th-century poet al-Majidi ibn Dhaher, the prize was initiated in 2007 and is worth CAD $5,000.
-The prize is sponsored by the Abu Dhabi Authority for Culture and Heritage.
-Dr Issa J Boullata served as consultant for the prize and the jury is composed of an international roster of poets, novelists, and literary professionals.
+The prize was sponsored by the Abu Dhabi Authority for Culture and Heritage.
+Dr Issa J Boullata served as consultant for the prize and the jury was composed of an international roster of poets, novelists, and literary professionals.
 The prize is currently on hiatus.

-Past winners of the Al Majidi Ibn Dhaher Prize are: